How to get to Birmingham?

 The menu will include vegetarian options and will be halal friendly.

 Conference dinner (12 September 2018)

-The conference dinner will involve a 3 course sit-down menu in the beautiful Great Hall of the University of Birmingham.
+The conference dinner will involve a 3 course menu at the Edgbaston Cricket Ground.

 During the dinner we will recognise and celebrate outstanding scholarship and contributions to the study of Africa with the Audrey Richards Prize for best doctoral thesis in African Studies successfully examined in a British institution of higher education during 2016-2017.
 The Fage and Oliver monograph prize for best scholarly monograph on Africa published (or translated into English) and distributed in the United Kingdom.
 The Distinguished Africanist Award for an individual who has made exceptional contributions to the field of African studies.